 The DiVa project

-DiVa aims to support women to leave, permanently, abusive relationships, improving their lives and those of their children.
+We run the DiVa project with our young parents and our outreach team in Lambeth.
+DiVa has been running since 2007 and aims to support women to permanently leave abusive relationships, improving their lives and those of their children.

-DiVa consists of a weekly facilitated peer support group for mothers aged up to 25 who are affected by domestic abuse, additional one to one support work around issues raised, and training modules for children’s centre staff on domestic abuse indicators and response.
+DiVa consists of a weekly facilitated peer support group for mothers aged up to 25 who are affected by domestic abuse as well as additional one to one support work around issues raised.
+Our staff are trained on domestic abuse indicators and responses.

 The impact on young mothers is profound, affecting them at a time when they are learning to be a parent and grappling with very different demands as well as making the transition from adolescent to parent.

 DiVa is the only domestic abuse group for young mothers in Lambeth (other groups are for mixed ages) and was developed at the request of young mothers.
 It continues to evolve in consultation with group members past and present.

 - 5 children have been deregistered from Child Protection plans

 - 13 mothers have attended other support groups